ctokheim/PrimerSeq-Website/faq.md

   </div>
   <div id="collapseFour" class="accordion-body collapse">
     <div class="accordion-inner">
 PrimerSeq does support linux.
-There is a 64 bit download tested on Ubuntu.
+There is a 32 bit download tested on Ubuntu 12.04.
+For best support, use Ubuntu >=12.04 or Linux Mint >=13.
     </div>
   </div>
 </div>